o3de/o3de.org/content/docs/userguide/component-vertex-container.md

+description: ' Use vertex containers in &ALYlong; to access, update, and remove vertices. '
+slug: component-vertex-container
+title: Vertex Containers
+---
 # Vertex Containers<a name="component-vertex-container"></a>

 `VertexContainer` is a concrete type and an interface that is used by several Lumberyard component buses\.
 It is implemented directly by the **[Polygon Prism Shape](component-polygon-prism.md)** component and the **[Spline](component-spline.md)** component and used indirectly by the **[Navigation Area](component-nav-area.md)** component\.